docsforadobe/premiere-scripting-guide/4 - Project Item object/projectItem.rst

 **Parameters**

-A String representing the new, serialized private project metadata.
+A String representing the new, serialized private project metadata, and an array containing the names of the fields to be updated.

 **Returns**